Contentify/Contentify/daux/docs/Development/06_Differences_To_Laravel.md

 Due to a Laravel package called "Laravel Modules" Contentify has its own kind of packages: [Modules](Modules).

-## Surfaces
+## User Interfaces

-Contentify includes two surfaces: Frontend and backend.
+Contentify includes two user interfaces: Frontend and backend.
 Controllers that are build for the frontend usually inherit from the FrontController class and backend controller from the BackendController class.
-Names of class (and files) have a prefix to dinstinguish between different surfaces.
-If a name does not start with a prefix the frontend is the default.
+Names of class (and files) have a prefix to dinstinguish between different interfaces.
+If a name does not start with a prefix the frontend is the default interface.

 # Sentry